-The Details panel shows each discipline event by date, code and description.
+The Details panel shows each discipline event by date, code, and description.
 Click the headings to filter or sort data.
 You can also export either panel.
 Again, you'll be able to select different school years using the date drop-down menu.

 Assessment: See State and Benchmark Testing Data on the Student Card

-Click Assessment on the main menu and look to the top right for dropdown of options for benchmarks you can see.
+Click Assessment on the main menu and look to the top right for a dropdown of options for benchmarks you can see.
 Select the Assessment Type to see data.

-(Note: If the student's district uses an Assessment Type but the student did not take the test, it may show as an option on the dropdown list but the results page will be blank, since no data was collected on that student using that instrument.)
+(Note: If the student's district uses an Assessment Type but the student did not take the test, it may show as an option on the dropdown list but the results page will be blank since no data was collected on that student using that instrument.)

 Grades: See Report Card Grades on the Student Card

 Click Grades on the left side panel to see a report card-style view of the student's grades in progress, with both numerical and letter grades color-coded next to the course names.
-Look to the top right for dropdown of year options.
+Look to the top right for a dropdown of year options.
 You can also export this using the button to the right of the school year.